littlebusters/Fw-to-JSON/README.md

 ## Instllation

-[Download the plugin zip](https://github.com/littlebusters/Fw-to-JSON/archive/master.zip) and unzip, rename "Fw-to-JSON-master" to "Fw to JSON".
+[Download the plugin zip](https://github.com/littlebusters/Fw-to-JSON/archive/master.zip) and unzip, **rename "Fw-to-JSON-master" to "Fw to JSON"**.
 And put the fonlder to the Fireworks "Commands" folder.

 ## Usage